liobrasil/algorithm-exercices/README.md

-JS files
+## Javascript algorithms
-Algorithm for solving different mathematical problems
+JS Algorithms for solving different problems.
+Just copy try them and see what they do !